r-grandorder/fgo-guides/events/202202_valentines.md

 - The positioning of the Unit affects the amount of &lt;Buddy Points&gt; they get.
 ![Buddy Points](https://news.fate-go.jp/wp-content/uploads/2022/valentine2022_full_mxzlw/info_image_05.png)
 - Getting the &lt;Buddy Points&gt; to a certain value will increase the Attack and Bond bonus of your servants.
 Additional event-only skills are also available to be unlocked (no details on what these are as of the moment).

+!
+Important Note !
+{: .label .label-red }

+- Support servants eat up the slot and the bonuses doesn't adjust.
+For example, if you have your friend support on the 1st (left most) slot, you're wasting the Best slot for buddy points.
+    - It is recommended to put the supports on the 3rd slot or even better, the 6th (right most) slot and just plug them in if you're aiming to do 3t parties.

 # Chocolates
 - Progressing the ladder will give you two types of Chocolate, &lt;Lock-on Chocolate&gt; and &lt;Surprise Chocolate&gt;